schose/TA-prtg/README.md

 # TA-prtg

+this is a fork of https://github.com/dominiquevocat/TA-prtg rewritten to python3

 Custom commands to use the PRTG Webapi from Splunk.
 Includes a dashboard with an overview of your PRTG Data illustrating the usage and/or directly useful to you i guess.

 Config is in prtg.conf in \local only!